The English workhouse system for the destitute

 Management and staffing

 Every workhouse was under the management of a Board of Guardians and funded by the local parish.
 For many years, my uncle was the chairman of our Edmonton Board of Guardians.
+My mother learnt a lot from him.

 The tramp major was the casual ward equivalent of the labour master.
 Whether or not this was the formal title is uncertain since tramps were formally known as vagrants not tramps.